 Please note that the Examination Chair has the right to discontinue the recording if it is interfering with the proper conduct of the Examination.

 Examination Reminder Email

 Approximately one week prior to the Final Oral Defence, Graduate and Postdoctoral Studies will send an Examination Reminder email to all members of the Examining Committee and the Graduate Program.
-This email will include a copy of the External Examiner’s Report, the Examination Programme, Chair’s Report form template, and Doctoral Dissertation Approval form.
+This email will include a copy of the External Examiner’s Report, Chair’s Report form template, and Doctoral Dissertation Approval form.
 The External Examiner's Report is confidential and its contents must not be discussed with the Candidate prior to the Final Oral Defence.

 The Examination Reminder email is not sent until the External Examiner's Report has been received by Graduate and Postdoctoral Studies and the Candidate's exam has been approved to proceed to Oral Defence.
 The Dean and Associate Dean of Graduate and Postdoctoral Studies reserve the right to postpone the Final Oral Defence if the External Examiner's report is not received three business days prior to the scheduled exam date.

 If the Defence is taking place at the Graduate Student Centre in room 200 or 203 then Graduate and Postdoctoral Studies will provide printed copies of the following documents in the exam room: